dblabs-mcgill-mila/abcd_dl_analysis/README.md

 (ABCD) Data Release 4.0 available from https://nda.nih.gov/abcd

-To replicate analyses, download all non-imaging instruments from ABCD release 4.0 and save .txt files in the provided folder /ABCD_NonImaging
+To replicate analyses, download all non-imaging instruments from ABCD release 4.0 and create folder abcd_dl_analysis/ABCD_NonImaging to save all .txt files

 Run analysis scripts in the following order: